TRANSFORM- 2020-2021 Events

 Child-Centered System Change: Improving Mental Health For Kids In The Child Welfare System

 The TRANSFORM Research Center led a virtual cross-sector forum exploring ways to improve mental, emotional and behavioral health for kids involved with the Child Welfare System in Rochester, NY.
-We invited U.S. Congressman Joseph Morelle and Director, Monroe County Systems Integration Project (SIP), Laura Gustin to provide an overview of SIP’s efforts to be an interconnected human centered delivery of services system.
+U.S. Congressman Joseph Morelle and Director, Monroe County Systems Integration Project (SIP), Laura Gustin, provided an overview of SIP’s efforts to be an interconnected human centered delivery of services system.
 The Forum spotlighted SIP’s Youth Behavior Health Pilot and provided space for cross-sector Community of Practice breakout discussions regarding community needs and possible collaboration.

 A recording of this webinar will be accessible shortly.